chemafernandez/arbor-education-technical-task/README.md

 # Arbor Education: Technical Task
 The application has 2 parts:
-* API Webservice: populate the database with data from a json file provided.
+* API Webservice: this service populates the database with data from a json file provided.
-* Reports Builder: build reports based on the data stored in the database.
+* Reports Builder: a MVC architecture to build reports based on the data stored in the database.

 ## Database Design
 The database is structured as shown in the image below, illustrating the tables and their relationships used to store the data.

 ![screenshot](./readme_db_design.png)

-I added foreign keys to the `Messages` table to establish relationships with other entities.
-This ensures data consistency and referential integrity within the database.
+I added Foreign Keys to the `Messages` table to establish relationships with then other entities.
+This ensures data consistency and referential integrity within the database design.

 Each table contains an `id` field that serves as the Primary Key and is used to establish Foreign Key relationships.
 Additionally, the tables include a secondary ID field, which is a string type.
-This field stores IDs from the source file but does not function as a key, although they are defined as `unique`.
+This field stores IDs from the source file but don't function as a key, although they are defined as `unique`.

 ## Software Architecture
 The application is developed using `Laravel 12` as PHP framework and a MySQL database.

 ### `.env` file
-The configuration file `.env` is the root directory.
-It contains database configuration:
+The configuration file `.env` is located in the root directory.
+It contains database configuration, ie:
 * `DB_CONNECTION=mysql`
 * `DB_HOST=127.0.0.1`
 * `DB_PORT=3306`